11 Beam Deflection

 The bending moment will be equal to the applied moment (including a moment applied by a fixed support) if there is one, or zero otherwise.

-See Example 11.4 for a demonstration of how to find the deflection of a beam by integrating the load equation.
-Note that while this method can be used for any beam, it is best applied to beams with a single continuous distributed load acting over the length of the beam.
-Beams with discontinuous loading will require integration of multiple load equations.
+Example 11.4 demonstrates of how to find the deflection of a beam by integrating the load equation.
+Although this method can be used for any beam, it is best applied to beams with a single continuous distributed load acting over the length of the beam.
+Beams with discontinuous loading require integration of multiple load equations.

 11.3 Superposition